I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 Creature has some pretty decent sets and costumes in spite of its obviously low budget, and a sense of humor that's often missing from other flicks in this genre.
 I could have sworn that this film was rated PG-13 when it was released back in the '80s but I doubt if that memory is accurate because there are numerous "F-bombs," some pretty cool, gnarly gore (including a head explosion, a decapitation, and a dude's face being peeled off of his skull) and some bare boobs - all of which would've called for an "R" rating.
 Creature is worth a look even if you're tired of the Alien saga and its endless retreads.

 Directed by: Steven Lisberger

-So yeah, "Slipstream" has a bit of an identity crisis (does it want to be an action packed sci-fi movie or a touching, intellectual exercise about friendship?) but the gorgeous scenery and flight scenes are fabulous to look at, set design is adequately rough-and-tumble, and the performances are all quite good.
+So yeah, Slipstream has a bit of an identity crisis (does it want to be an action-packed sci-fi movie or a touching, intellectual exercise about friendship?) but the gorgeous scenery and flight scenes are fabulous to look at, the set design is adequately rough-and-tumble, and the performances are all quite good.
 The exchanges between the oh-so-polite "Byron" and Paxton as they run from Tasker provide plenty of comedy relief, and there's even some decent female eye candy.
-Hamill is the most fun to watch here; after years of being typecast as goody two-shoes Luke Skywalker, he was obviously having a ball playing the bad guy for a change.
-"Slipstream" was a pleasant surprise that certainly rose above most of the one-dollar wonders I usually wade through.
+Hamill is the most fun to watch here; after years of being typecast as goody-two-shoes Luke Skywalker, he was obviously having a ball playing the bad guy for a change.
+Slipstream was a pleasant surprise that certainly rose above most of the one-dollar wonders I usually wade through.

 Maybe it's time to start trolling through the local dollar stores again!
 Once a cheap movie addict, always a cheap movie addict!